aallam/aallam.github.io/_posts/2019-06-05-asynchronous-programming-with-kotlin.md

 For further understanding, please read this excellent [article][3] and check the sources section below.

-## ReactiveX and Coroutines
+## Reactive Streams and Coroutines
-Rx and Kotlin coroutines are often being compared.
+Reactive streams and Kotlin coroutines are often being compared.
 The following citation is an excellent answer to this comparaison:
 >(…) RxKotlin does not use coroutines yet; the reason is quite simple–both coroutines and Schedulers in RxKotlin share nearly the same internal architecture.
 > — [Reactive Programming in Kotlin][4]

-In other terms: coroutines and Rx are simply two different layers of abstraction.
+In other terms, coroutines and Rx are simply **two different layers of abstraction**.
+However, in a near future, [Kotlin Flows][5] could be a solution to this delima.

 - - - -